go-tutorials/overview/README.md

 ```

 #### Method
-Method is a function of struct.
+Method is a function of struct
 ##### Exercise 1: Create a method, with struct receiver
 - Run here https://go.dev/tour/methods/1